Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

 • Candy first overtook greeting cards as the most popular gift in 2015, with 53% of consumers shopping for candy and 51% shopping for greeting cards.

-Pie Chart: Average Valentine's Shopping Budget according to the National Retail Federation'
+Pie Chart: Average Valentine's Shopping Budget by category according to the National Retail Federation

 Valentine’s Day Candy Statistics